lamdu/hypertypes/README.md

 Note how `Typ`s has children of types `Typ` and `Row` (and `Row` also has children of both types).
 This makes it heterogeneous.

-Here's how such a tree can be represented with `syntax-tree` with parameterized fix-points:
+Here's how such a tree can be represented as nested-HKD with `syntax-tree`:

 ```Haskell
 data Typ k